Here is our guide to a selection of the best country pubs in the UK – see you at the bar!

 You’ve walked for miles to a remote pub only to be confronted with a terse sign.
 You should always remove muddy boots but such signs can mean there will be other fussy rules once you’re inside.

 A smile and a hello is the most that’s required.
-The landlady will willingly lend you a map of the local area, pen and paper, trusting that you’ll give them back.
+A landlord or lady who will willingly lend you a map of the local area, pen and paper, trusting that you’ll give them back is even better.

 An open log fire marginally beats a wood burner but this is arguable.
 A fireplace offers focus – even in summer when it’s not burning.